MakoDoli/MakoDoli/README.md

 ## 🌱 What I'm currently learning

 I'm always striving to learn new technologies and keep myself updated with the latest trends in the front-end development world.
-Currently, I'm learning React ⚛️ and its hooks🎣 , which will help me to enhance my skills and improve the performance of the web applications that I develop.
+Currently, I'm learning SEO 🔎 , which will help me to enhance my skills and improve the performance of the web applications that I develop.

 ### 💬 Ask me